robertmayen/rpi-audio-receiver/README.md

 ## Requirements

 - A USB Bluetooth dongle (the internal Raspberry Pi Bluetooth chipset turned out as not suited for audio playback and causes all kinds of strange connectivity problems)
-- Raspberry Pi OS 12 Lite
+- Raspberry Pi OS 12 Lite, or Debian 12/13 CLI
 - Internal audio, HDMI, USB or I2S Audio adapter (tested with [Adafruit USB Audio Adapter](https://www.adafruit.com/product/1475),  [pHAT DAC](https://shop.pimoroni.de/products/phat-dac), and [HifiBerry DAC+](https://www.hifiberry.com/products/dacplus/))

 **Again: do not try to use the internal Bluetooth chip, this will only bring you many hours of frustration.**